Full Table of Contents

 Informed Patients

 This is the way medicine always has taken care of patients.
 Most of the patients in the most dangerous clinic did not die.
-Some months as many as 30% did, but apparently that was a high enough success rate for the health care professionals who were not going there themselves.
+Some months as many as 30% did, but that was good enough for health care professionals who were not going there themselves.
 Today providers argue against allowing patients to know the success rates of providers and facilities saying that maybe the deadlier ones gets sicker patients.
-The problem with getting information from health care professionals is that they are not the ones who are dying.
-They are neither objective nor selfless.
-They are not saints.
-So they worry more about the reputation of the clinics or the caregivers and less about the survival of the patients.
+“Maybe” is good enough for them.
+They aren’t the ones who are dying.

 Making Medicine Safe for Patients

 Semmelweis figured out that washing hands would bring down the death rate in the more dangerous maternity facility.
-In fact, two months after instituting handwashing, the death rate fell to zero - better than in the safer clinic.
+In fact, two months after instituting hand washing, the death rate fell to zero – better than in the safer clinic.
 But sharing the discovery did not result in clinicians washing their hands.
 Just like the more recent discovery that checklists dramatically can reduce negative outcomes has not resulted in clinicians using those either.
 Their own well being is not effected.
-They don't die if they don't use the checklists or wash their hands.
-Scientific studies or the examination of closed case claims have little to do with whether caregivers implement what is learned from them.
+They don’t die if they don’t use the checklists or wash their hands.
+Scientific studies or the examination of closed case claims have little to do with whether caregivers implement what could be learned from them.

 It has been 160 years since hand washing was discovered to be important.
 Currently, according to the CDC, 99,000 people per year die from infections acquired in health care.
 For 99,000 to die from that, some millions must have made sick by it.
 For some millions to have been made sick, there must have been some hundreds of millions of unsafe acts.
 A lot of those unsafe acts were failures to wash hands.
 Many of the rest might have been more complicated acts, but still acts known to be unsafe.
 Another closed claims project determining that clinicians need to wash their hands will not ensure that they do.
 Closed claims projects or other scientific studies can determine what the clinical systems problems are, but they cannot motivate clinicians to implement the solutions well or at all.
 They also cannot motivate clinicians to figure out how to implement them for less than it costs to send a space shuttle to the moon.